keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

     kubectl apply -f deploy/manifests/dynatrace-service/dynatrace-service.yaml
     ```

-1. When the service is deployed, use the following command to let the dynatrace-service install Dynatrace on your cluster.
+1. When the service is deployed, use the following command to install Dynatrace on your cluster.
 If Dynatrace is already deployed, the current deployment of Dynatrace will not be modified.

     ```console
     keptn configure monitoring dynatrace